tildearrow/kwin-lowlatency/README.md

 it doesn't work on 5.24 and I have no time to maintain it!

+# are you going to revive it?

+well, I just noticed KWin devs removed one feature that was vital to me, so perhaps...

 # KWin-lowlatency

 KWin-lowlatency is (was?) my attempt to reduce latency and stuttering in the popular KWin compositor used in KDE.